apprenticeharper/DeDRM_tools/DeDRM_calibre_plugin/DeDRM_plugin_ReadMe.txt

 Troubleshooting
 ---------------
-If you find that it's not working for you (imported ebooks still have DRM - that is, they won't convert or open in the calibre ebook viewer), you should make a log of import process by deleting the DRMed ebook from calibre and then adding the ebook to calibre when it's running in debug mode.
+If you find that the DeDRM plugin  is not working for you (imported ebooks still have DRM - that is, they won't convert or open in the calibre ebook viewer), you should make a log of the import process by deleting the DRMed ebook from calibre and then adding the ebook to calibre when it's running in debug mode.
 This will generate a lot of helpful debugging info that can be copied into any online help requests.
 Here's how to do it:

-On Windows, open a terminal/command window.
-(Start/Run… and then type 'cmd.exe' (without the 's) as the program to run).
-On Macintosh, open the Terminal application (in your Utilities folder).
-On Linux open a command window.
-Hopefully all Linux users know how to do this.

-You should now have a text-based command-line window open.

-Type in "calibre-debug -g" (without the "s but with the space before the -g) and press the return/enter key.
-Calibre will launch and run as normal, but with debugging information output to the terminal window.

-Import the DRMed eBook into calibre in any of the the normal ways.
-(I usually drag&drop onto the calibre window.)

-Debug information will be written to the terminal window.

-Copy the output from the terminal window.
-On Windows, you must use the window menu (little icon at left of window bar) to select all the text and then to copy it.
-On Macintosh and Linux, just use the normal text select and copy commands.

-Paste the information into a comment at my blog, http://apprenticealf.wordpress.com/ describing your problem.
+ - Remove the DRMed book from calibre.
+ - Click the Preferences drop-down menu and choose 'Restart in debug mode'.
+ - Once calibre has re-started, import the problem ebook.
+ - Now close calibre.

+A log will appear that you can copy and paste into a comment at Apprentice Alf's blog, http://apprenticealf.wordpress.com/ .
+You should also give details of your computer, and how you obtained the ebook file.

 Credits